Navigation Path: Home > About SDSUG > 2026 SDSUG Website Architecture & Modernization Project

 Silver Anniversary Context

-The modernization coincided with SDSUG’s Silver Anniversary — 25 years of continuous practitioner‑led community in Arizona.
+The modernization coincided with the Sonoran Desert Security (SDSUG) Silver Anniversary — 25 years of continuous practitioner‑led community in Arizona.

 The transformation project served to: